james-gannon/james-gannon/README.md

-- 👋 Hi, I’m @james-gannon
+👋 Hi, I’m @james-gannon.
-- 👀 I’m interested in blockchain development, distributed and edge computing, secure proof of ownership for non-fungible assets
+🖧 I’m interested in Web3 development and security, distributed and edge computing, machine and deep learning, and proof of ownership for non-fungible assets.
-- 🌱 I’m currently learning Solidity for ETH smart contracts, smart contract security auditing, and the ways of #CryptoTwitter
-- 💞️ I’m looking to collaborate on tokenized handcrafted artwork, blockchain for autonomous systems, and helping businesses and individuals integrate with the digital asset class.
+🌱 I spend my time writing code, helping businesses and individuals integrate with the digital asset class, going to the dojo, and getting side tracked.

-- 📫 How to reach me: jgannon.space
+Artwork, Web3 for autonomous systems, and good books.